“Hey, can I get cheese, onions, and tomatoes in my omelet please?”

 Below are your search results.
 You can also try a Basic Search.

+When I came to Penn last year, I decided to pick up Korean from scratch, enrolling in Korean 011: Elementary Korean.
 This semester, I had second thoughts, but ended up registering for Korean again.
 Something keeps me going back.

 A few evenings ago, my group of friends walked from Wishbone, carrying boxes of takeout.
 Party music and chatter drifted from the houses along Walnut.
 Groups of students stroll past us, ready for the night out.
 The early autumn breeze picked up, and we wrapped our jackets around a little tighter.

 Looking back on my first semester, I remember that it could not have started any better.
 My mother flew the 22 hours from Singapore with me to Philadelphia and we set up my room in New College House together.
 Penn’s campus looked majestic — walls dressed in a cloak of green, and aged arches caught in the golden rays of sunlight.